 June 17, 1999 - Overdoses on Trazodone, a medication used to treat depression, and is admitted to Methodist Hospital psychiatric unit where she is diagnosed with a major depressive disorder.

-July 21, 1999 - Admitted to Memorial Spring Shadows Glen for psychiatric treatment after she tries to kill herself with a knife.
+July 21, 1999 - Admitted to Memorial Spring Shadows Glen for psychiatric treatment after she tries to kill herself.
 She is treated as an inpatient and later as an outpatient for two months and is prescribed Haldol.

-Spring 2001 - She is admitted twice to Devereux Texas Treatment Network for treatment of her mental illness.
+Spring 2001 - She is admitted twice to Devereux Texas Treatment Network for treatment.
 She is prescribed strong anti-psychotic medications, including Haldol.

 June 4, 2001 - Psychiatrist Mohammed Saeed discontinues Yates’ prescription of Haldol.

 June 20, 2001 - Yates drowns her five children, one by one, in the bathtub at their home in Clear Lake, Texas.

 July 30, 2001 - She is indicted on two counts of capital murder and pleads not guilty by reason of insanity.